kaushik1729/genie_version_3.0.6_kaushik/README.md

 First Commit: Printing Z-expansion axial form factors as a function of Q^2, FA(Q2)

-Second Commit: Added the new code for Z-expansion vector form factors, the files ``ZExpELFormFactorModel.cxx'' and ``ZExpELFormFactorModel.h''
+Second Commit: Added the new code for Z-expansion vector form factors, the files ``ZExpELFormFactorModel.cxx`` and ``ZExpELFormFactorModel.h``

-Third Commit: Added the configuration file - ``ZExpELFormFactorModel.xml"
+Third Commit: Added the configuration file - ``ZExpELFormFactorModel.xml``

+Fourth Commit: Linking via other .xml files

 # The GENIE Event Generator